-CY7C2563XV18 and CY7C2565XV18 are 1.8 V Synchronous Pipelined SRAMs, equipped with QDR II+ architecture.
+CY7C2562XV18 and CY7C2564XV18 are 1.8 V Synchronous Pipelined SRAMs, equipped with QDRTM-II+ architecture.
 Similar to QDR II architecture, QDR II+ architecture consists of two separate ports: the read port and the write port to access the memory array.
 The read port has dedicated data outputs to support read operations and the write port has dedicated data inputs to support write operations.
-QDR II+ architecture has separate data inputs and data outputs to completely eliminate the need to "turn-around" the data bus that exists with common I/O devices.
-Each port is accessed through a common address bus.
+QDR II+ architecture has separate data inputs and data outputs to completely eliminate the need to "turnaround" the data bus that exists with common devices.
+Access to each port is through a common address bus.
 Addresses for read and write addresses are latched on alternate rising edges of the input (K) clock.
-Accesses to the QDR II+ Xtreme read and write ports are completely independent of one another.
+Accesses to the QDR II+ read and write ports are completely independent of one another.
 To maximize data throughput, both read and write ports are equipped with DDR interfaces.
-Each address location is associated with four 18-bit words (CY7C2563XV18), or 36-bit words (CY7C2565XV18) that burst sequentially into or out of the device.
-Because data is transferred into and out of the device on every rising edge of both input clocks (K and K), memory bandwidth is maximized while simplifying system design by eliminating bus "turn-arounds".
+Each address location is associated with two 18-bit words (CY7C2562XV18), or 36-bit words (CY7C2564XV18) that burst sequentially into or out of the device.
+Because data can be transferred into and out of the device on every rising edge of both input clocks (K and K), memory bandwidth is maximized while simplifying system design by eliminating bus "turnarounds".

-These devices have an_on-die termination feature supported for $D{[x:0]}$, $BWS{[x:0]}$, and K/K inputs, which helps eliminate external termination resistors, reduce cost, reduce board area, and simplify board routing.
+These devices have an on-die termination (ODT) feature supported for $D{[x:0]}$, $BWS{[x:0]}$, and K/K inputs, which helps eliminate external termination resistors, reduce cost, reduce board area, and simplify board routing.